kaisenlinux/manpages-dev/category/ZIP/zstd.md

        •   --no-progress: do not display the progress bar, but keep all other messages.

        •   --show-default-cparams: Shows the default compression parameters that will be used for a particular src file.
 If the provided src file is not a regular file (eg. named  pipe),  the cli will just output the default parameters.
 That is, the parameters that are used when the src size is unknown.

        •   --: All arguments after -- are treated as files

    Restricted usage of Environment Variables
        Using  environment  variables  to  set  parameters has security implications.
 Therefore, this avenue is intentionally restricted.
-Only ZSTD_CLEVEL and
-       ZSTD_NBTHREADS are currently supported.
+Only ZSTD_CLEVEL and ZSTD_NBTHREADS are currently sup‐ ported.
 They set the compression level and number of threads to use during compression, respectively.

        ZSTD_CLEVEL can be used to set the level between 1 and 19 (the "normal" range).
 If the value of ZSTD_CLEVEL is not a  valid  integer,  it  will  be  ignored  with  a  warning  message.
        ZSTD_CLEVEL just replaces the default compression level (3).

        ZSTD_NBTHREADS  can be used to set the number of threads zstd will attempt to use during compression.
-If the value of ZSTD_NBTHREADS is not a valid unsigned integer, it will be ignored with a warning message. ´ZSTD_NBTHREADShas a default value of (1), and is capped at ZSTDMT_NBWORKERS_MAX==200.zstd` must be  com‐ piled with multithread support for this to have any effect.
+If the value of ZSTD_NBTHREADS is not a valid unsigned integer, it will be ignored with a warning message. ´ZSTD_NBTHREADShas a default value of (1), and is capped at ZSTDMT_NBWORKERS_MAX==200.zstd` must be compiled with multithread support for this to have  any  ef‐ fect.

        They can both be overridden by corresponding command line arguments: -# for compression level and -T# for number of compression threads.

 DICTIONARY BUILDER
        zstd  offers dictionary compression, which greatly improves efficiency on small files and messages.
-It´s possible to train zstd with a set of samples, the re‐ sult of which is saved into a file called a dictionary.
-Then during compression and decompression, reference the same dictionary, using  command  -D  dictio‐ naryFileName.
+It´s possible to train zstd with a set of samples, the result of which is saved into a file called a dictionary.
+Then during compression and decompression, reference the same dictionary, using command -D dictionaryFileName.
 Compression of small  files  similar  to  the sample set will be greatly improved.

        --train FILEs
               Use  FILEs  as training set to create a dictionary.
-The training set should contain a lot of small files (> 100), and weight typically 100x the target dictionary size (for example, 10 MB for a 100 KB dictionary).
+The training set should contain a lot of small files (> 100), and weight typically 100x the target dictionary size (for exam‐ ple, 10 MB for a 100 KB dictionary).

               Supports multithreading if zstd is compiled with threading support.
 Additional parameters can be specified with --train-fastcover.
-The legacy  dictio‐ nary  builder  can  be  accessed  with  --train-legacy.
+The legacy dictionary builder can be  accessed with --train-legacy.
 The cover dictionary builder can be accessed with --train-cover.
-Equivalent to --train-fast‐ cover=d=8,steps=4.
+Equivalent to --train-fastcover=d=8,steps=4.

        -o file
               Dictionary saved into file (default name: dictionary).